Which place is cheaper, Stockholm or Riga?

-Stockholm has a lively atmosphere and nightlife is popular here.
+Many people head to Stockholm for the nightlife scene.
 The city is a particularly fun place to visit during the summer months when clubs open outdoor areas and parties happen day and night.

-Many visitors explore the old town while visiting Riga.
+There is a nice variety of sights in the old town of Riga.
 The old town is filled with cobblestone streets and charming architecture.
 The city is less touristy than many places in Europe so you can usually avoid the large crowds and enjoy a peaceful walk.
 During the evening you'll find the area turns into an entertainment district with many clubs and bars.

-Both Riga and Stockholm are good shopping destinations.
+Both Riga and Stockholm are excellent shopping destinations.

 Riga is a popular shopping destination with plenty of stores.
 Some of the most interesting shopping in the city is in the old town.
 Prices might be a little more expensive than you expect but it's possible to find some unique items.
 The city also has many markets, including the largest food market in Europe, which is a must-see.